jayway/webbstuga-startkit/ajax/README.md

 Templates are inlined in `index.html`.
 Edit `main.js` to get started.

-This branch supports routing, using [director.js](https://github.com/flatiron/director).
+This exaxmple supports routing, using [director.js](https://github.com/flatiron/director).

 Stubbed JSON API responses are stored as files in `/api/`.